maia-iyer/spire-demos/tornjak_crd_federation/README.md

 We will build this with the following steps:

 1. Setup the clusters
-   a.
-Create the Kind Clusters
+   1. Create the Kind Clusters
-   b.
-Deploy SPIRE on both clusters
+   2. Deploy SPIRE on both clusters
-   c.
-Enable the experimental feature on Tornjak
+   3. Enable the experimental feature on Tornjak
-   d.
-Expose the relevant endpoints
+   4. Expose the relevant endpoints
 2. Deploy the workloads
-   a.
-Deploy the server workload on Cluster A
+   1. Deploy the server workload on Cluster A
-   b.
-Deploy the client workload on Cluster A
+   2. Deploy the client workload on Cluster A
-   c.
-Deploy the client workload on Cluster B
+   3. Deploy the client workload on Cluster B
 3. Federate SPIRE Server B with SPIRE Server A
-   a.
-Federate using the Tornjak API
+   1. Federate using the Tornjak API
-   b.
-Configure workloads in Cluster B to `federateWith` Cluster A
+   2. Configure workloads in Cluster B to `federateWith` Cluster A
 4. Test workload connection
 5. Cleanup